 In cases when equipment fault is suspected, please notify your representative of the problem, be sure to provide them with model and serial numbers.
-If the problem can not be resolved, then ask for a Return Authorization Number (RAN) and shipping instructions.
-Issuance of an RAN does not automatically imply that the equipment is covered by our warranty, that will be determined after we receive the equipment.
+If the problem cannot be resolved, then ask for a Return Authorization Number (RAN) and shipping instructions.
+Issuance of an RAN does not automatically imply that the equipment is covered by our warranty, that will be determined after the equipment is received.
 Pack the equipment in a suitable box with sufficient padding, include the RAN number on your paperwork, and send the equipment, prepaid, to the designated address.
-Xentaur will not accept equipment returned without an RAN, or with reversed shipping or import/export charges.
-If the warranty has expired, or the damage is due to improper use or exposure of the equipment; then Xentaur will provide an estimate and wait for approval before commencing repairs.